marcelofrau/city-route-calculator/README.md

 ### Scope and definitions

-There are two micro-service in this project, cities-registry and route-calculator.
+There are two micro-services in this project, cities-registry and route-calculator.

 The cities-registry is responsible to list all available cities and connections between cities.
 In this micro-service users can list, insert and delete new cities